IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 with the OSS/Orchestration layer and, therefore, it performs the functions of the Network Orchestrator, defined in {{?RFC8309}}.

-In the case of an operator-managed service, the OSS/Orchestration layer requests the creation of a network service to the MDSC specifying its end-points (PEs and the interfaces towards the CEs) as well as the network service SLA and then proceeds to configuring accordingly the end-to-end customer service between the CEs.
+The OSS/Orchestration layer requests the creation of a network service to the MDSC specifying its end-points (PEs and the interfaces towards the CEs) as well as the network service SLA and then proceeds to configuring accordingly the end-to-end customer service between the CEs in the case of an operator managed service.

 ### MDSC NBI